Gydetti/website-virtualcounsel/README.md

 1. Replace placeholder text in all components
 2. Update images with your own
 3. Modify service and blog data in `lib/data-utils.ts`

+#### Content Data vs Component Defaults
+- Components define built-in default prop values (e.g. in `components/.../hero-section.tsx`) so they render standalone with reasonable fallbacks.
+- The actual live copy for each page lives in data modules under `lib/data/` (for example `lib/data/homepage.ts`).
+- To change real site text, images, links, and stats, update the corresponding data file; only edit component defaults when you need to adjust fallback behavior.

 ### Images & Asset Pipeline
 #### 1. Raw Assets